-- Know where your legislator's office is located. - ❖ If you are meeting your legislator at the local office, you are in luck!
+- Know where your legislator's office is located. - If you are meeting your legislator at the local office, you are in luck!
 It is probably the easiest and best place to meet.
-If you are meeting your legislator in Raleigh, there are two buildings that have legislators' offices: the Legislative Building and the Legislative Office Building.
+Check with Federal and State legislators' staff and websites about office locations and nearby parking. - If you are meeting your state legislator in Raleigh, there are two buildings that have legislators' offices: the Legislative Building and the Legislative Office Building.
 If the room number has four digits, such as 4444, then it is located in the Legislative Building.
-If the room number has three digits, such as 333, then it is located in the Legislative Office Building. - Arrive early so you can park and find your legislator's office.
+If the room number has three digits, such as 333, then it is located in the Legislative Office Building. - Arrive early so you can park, go through security screening, and find your legislator's office.
 It can be a little difficult at first.
-Paid parking is located around the buildings. www.doa. nc.gov/parking/visitorparking.aspx - Don't be late to your appointment.
+Paid parking is located around the buildings. - Check the NCGA website for visitor info including hours, prohibited items, and parking maps: www.ncleg.gov/About/VisitorInfo - Don't be late to your appointment.
 You want as much time as possible to get to know your legislator. - Dress neatly. - If your child is the one receiving services, take your child, if appropriate, to the meeting or take pictures of your child and family so the legislator can put a face to the issue.